bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 }
 ```

 Now that we have a clear vision of the main steps needed, let's implement the private methods.
+We will discuss
+the details just after the snippet bellow.

 ```java
 public class Solution {